-Based on the realisation of the need to enhance awareness of environmental conservation around the temporary headquarters, effective the year 2013, the Open University of Tanzania community has persistently participated and facilitated efforts to keep the neighbourhood clean through provision of waste bins in the street and paying for guards to mimimise hapharzadous dumping of waste in its neighbourhood.
+Based on the realisation of the need to enhance awareness of environmental conservation around the temporary headquarters, effective the year 2013, the Open University of Tanzania community has persistently participated and facilitated efforts to keep the neighbourhood clean through provision of waste bins in the street and paying for guards to minimise hapharzadous dumping of waste in its neighbourhood.
 The project is carried out by the Open University of Tanzania, various communities of users and the leadership of Kinondoni ward.
-This project will continue after completion of the ongoing construction of the DART project road network.